electroneum/electroneum/docs/wallet-rpc-documentation.md

 Outputs:

 * *blocks_fetched*  - unsigned int; Number of new blocks scanned.
-* *received_money*  - boolean; States if transactions to the wallet have been found in the blocks.
+* *received_etn*  - boolean; States if transactions to the wallet have been found in the blocks.

 Example: